mike-weiner/display-event-locations-tec/README.md

 ### How do I change the phrase "Location: " that is diplayed before the name of an event's venue/location within the tooltip?

 Hover over `Settings` in the left-hand sidebar within the administration area of your Wordpress website.
-Click on `Display Event Locations for The Events Calendar` from the flyout that appears.
+Click on `Display Event Location for The Events Calendar` from the flyout that appears.

 Once the page loads, click the edit the text within the `Tooltip Message Before Venue/Location Name` textbox.